TOS-1

-TOS-1 Buratino (тяжёлая огнемётная система (ТОС-1), Heavy Flamethrower System) is a Soviet 220 mm 30-barrel (original system, Object 634 or TOS-1M) or 24-barrel (Object 634B or TOS-1A Solntsepyok) multiple rocket launcher capable of using thermobaric warheads, mounted on a T-72 tank chassis.
-TOS-1 was designed to attack enemy fortified positions and lightly armoured vehicles and transports, in open terrain in particular.
-First combat tests took place in 1988 and 1989 in the Panjshir Valley during the Soviet–Afghan War.
+TOS-1 Buratino (тяжёлая огнемётная система (ТОС-1), Heavy Flamethrower System (TOS-1)) is a Soviet 220 mm 30-barrel (original system, Object 634 or TOS-1M) or 24-barrel (Object 634B or TOS-1A Solntsepyok) multiple rocket launcher capable of using thermobaric warheads, mounted on a T-72 / T-90 tank chassis.
+TOS-1 was designed to attack enemy fortified positions and lightly armored vehicles and transports, particularly in open terrain.
+The system’s first combat tests took place in 1988 and 1989 in the Panjshir Valley during the Soviet–Afghan War.
 The TOS-1 was shown for the first time in public in 1999 in Omsk.

 TOS-1 is not assigned to the artillery units of the Russian Armed Forces but is found in Russian NBC Protection Troops.

 Development

 The idea of a heavy short-range MLRS to launch rockets equipped with incendiary and thermobaric warheads arose in the late 1970s.
 The combat system consisting of the combat vehicle, rockets, and loading vehicle was developed in early 1980s at KBTM in Omsk and was named TOS-1, remaining a secret development for a long time.

 The TOS-1 Buratino is intended to engage military personnel, equipment, and buildings, including fortified constructions.
 The nickname "Buratino" originates with the name of the hero of a Russian retelling of the Pinocchio tale (by Alexey Tolstoy), given the perception of the big "nose" of the launcher (in the original Italian text of Pinocchio, the protagonist is a "burattino", the Italian word for "puppet").
-The combat vehicle acts within the combat order of infantry and tanks.The large mass of the launcher, combined with the short range of rockets launches (3500 m), forced an increase in the level of armor and use the chassis of the T-72 main battle tank.
+The combat vehicle acts within the combat order of infantry and tanks.
+The large mass of the launcher, combined with the short range of rockets launches (3500 m), forced an increase in the level of armor and use the chassis of the T-72 main battle tank.
 The TZM reloading vehicle was built on the chassis of a KrAZ-255B cross-country truck and equipped with a crane for loading/unloading of the launcher.
 Production of KrAZ-255B has officially stopped in 1994.
 Therefore, TZM-T for later Soltsepyok was created based on the chassis of a T-72 variation T-72A.

 In 2003, the improved TOS-1A Solntsepyok ("Scorching sunlight") system entered service with the range extended to 6 km and a better ballistic computer.

 In March 2020, Russia introduced a new rocket for the TOS-1A with a range of 10 km, achieved in part by weight and size reductions of a new fuel air explosive mixture in the warhead, while also increasing its power.
 Minimum range is extended from 400 to 1600 m, so the shorter-range M0.1.01.04M rocket will be retained for close combat environments.
 In 2018, Russian NBC Protection Troops received 30 TOS-1A Solntsepyok (Sunburn) 220 mm multiple rocket launchers.

 In October 2017 Saudi Arabian Military Industries signed a Memorandum of Understanding with Rosoboronexport for the local production of the TOS-1A.